ilkkamtk/wop/week4.md

       passport.use(new Strategy(
           (username, password, done) => {
-            // get user by username and password from getUserLogin
+            // get user by username from getUserLogin
             // if user is undefined
             // return done(null, false);
+            // if passwords dont match
-            // else
+            // return done(null, false);
+            // if all is ok
             // return done(null, user.user_id);
           }
       ));